Malibu to San Luis Obispo: Pacific Coast Highway Roadtrip Guide

-After your day driving along the beach yesterday, this drive will only be along the beach for the first half before it heads back inland.
-This is another full day so I would recommend picking the things you really want to stop at so that you don’t overwhelm yourself.
-This stretch of California coast has a lot of famous cities, beautiful views and great places to eat.
-Enjoy and be sure to leave a comment with your favorite stop.
+After your day driving along the beach yesterday, this drive will only be along the coast for the first half before it heads back inland.
+This is another full day, so I would recommend picking the things you really want to stop at so that you don’t overwhelm yourself.
+This stretch of the California coast has a lot of famous cities, beautiful views, and great places to eat.
+Enjoy, and be sure to leave a comment with your favorite stop.

 Petes Breakfast House – Pancake Roll (45 minutes)